Composite Photography: What to Know & How to Nail It

 How to do it, in a word

-Start with the photo which will serve as the background of the final image.
-Then add new layers for each element you want in the photo—from people to animals, to locomotives and beyond.
+Start with the photo that will serve as the background of the final image.
+Then add new layers for each element you want in the photo — from people to animals, to locomotives, and beyond.
 Using the Magic Wand tool, draw a selection around the element.